Load dynamic content into your layouts and create site-wide templates for categories and articles using the YOOtheme Pro page builder.

 |Delete Icon||Removes the field mapping.
 The former field is shown again.|

 YOOtheme Pro can load fields from an Article, Category, Tag and User.
-Custom fields from Joomla and 3rd party plugins are available for mapping as well.
-While most fields like title, published date or an image simply render their content, some fields are pseudo-fields.
-Their content depends on other fields.
+Custom fields from Joomla are available for mapping as well.
+While most fields like title, published date or an image simply render their content, some fields are pseudo-fields, which means there is no actual field to fill out.
+Their content is provided by Joomla or depends on different fields.

 |Teaser||Renders the excerpt field if it has content, otherwise the intro text.
 If the intro text also has no content, the whole article content is rendered.
 To use an excerpt field, create a custom field with the name excerpt.|